jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 red: make it fail
 ---------------------------------------------------------------------------------

 I want the result as a string_ not a `datetime.timedelta`_  object.
-I add a test to see what happens when I pass it to the str_ constructor_
+I add a test to see what happens when I call the str_ constructor_ with it

 .. code-block:: python